Droid-D3V/rbx-script-analyzer/README.md

 Analyze roblox exploiting scripts and reverse engineer them.
 Usefull if you are trying to analyze malicious obfuscated scripts.

 Instructions:
-1. Execute Script-Analyzer.lua in a roblox game (script-ware only)
+1. Execute Script-Analyzer.lua in a roblox game (synapse x only)
 2. Execute scripts you want to analyze

 Features: